FLUX-SE/all_docs/documentation/4_Display.md

 the right meter.

 ## Resultant Envelope (15)
 Vu-meter, not peak-meter, referenced to -16 dB Fs by default.
 The scale is +/- 12 dB.
-This is the compression, de- compression, expander and de-expander summing envelope.
+This is the compression, de-compression, expander and de-expander summing envelope.

 ## Dynamic difference between in and out (16)
 Vu-meter, not peak-meter, referenced to -16 dB Fs by default.
 The scale is +/- 12 dB.

 ## Level difference between in and out (17)
 Vu-meter, not peak-meter, referenced to -16 dB Fs by default.
 The scale is +/- 12 dB.
-This is the compression, de- compression, expander and de-expander summing envelop which also takes account of the input and output gains of the band.
+This is the compression, de-compression, expander and de-expander summing envelop which also takes account of the input and output gains of the band.

 ## Dynamic Activity Display (18)
 No scale